ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 "This way," he said without turning and then walked into the forest.

-The first time Stan had run, it had taken him eight days to find food, a small fox he'd killed easily and then eaten...raw.
+The first time Stan had run, it had taken him eight days to find food, a small fox he'd killed easily and then eaten raw.

 The aftermath of that ranked as one of the worst moments in his life.

 The second time, it only took him six days to find food, and then several hours to cook it.
 The third time it was five days.

 This time?
 He aimed for three days.
+He was getting better at running.
+It was quite an accomplishment.

+Perhaps.
+He didn't really know.
+There was a dichotomy in his life, almost as though he'd been split in two.
+There was the 'him' that danced and flipped and spun through the air.
+The 'him' that laughed, soaking up the crowd's adulation.
+The 'him' that sought beauty above all.

+And there was the 'him' on the run.
+Desperate, cutting out every shred of useless baggage.
+Scrounging for food, always on the run.
+Learning hard lessons the hard way.
+Scared.
+Driven.
+Savage.
+Yet, austere.
+Its own kind of beauty.

+Two people for two very different situations.
+And they never had met each other, almost like one died when the other was born that moment he crossed a threshold.
+Like those old children stories of a man turned bear in the darkest of night, when Ionia hid.

+Why did the bear always go on a rampage?
+A plot hole he never could figure out.

+Regardless, he was becoming better at being the bear.
+The hunter.
+The survivor.

-Taken alone, it was quite an accomplishment.
-He doubted Min would appreciate his growth.
+He doubted Min would appreciate the growth.

-The woman appeared at his side, fuming silently as he picked his way around puddles and formed citrine bridges over small streams.
+The woman appeared at his side, fuming silently as he picked his way around puddles and formed citrine bridges over small streams that had sprouted in the rain.

 "Aren't you hungry?"

 He was, obviously.
 It'd been over a day since he'd eaten.
-If anything, he was porobably hungrier than she was—forming so much crystal used a lot of energy.
+If anything, he was probably hungrier than she was—forming so much crystal used a lot of energy.
 But slowing down to find food now?
 Suicide.
 They still needed more distance.

 So he kept walking, and he said nothing because he didn't want to explain himself.
 And, if he were honest, he half hoped she would get frustrated enough to leave.

-"If we could just find a small town," she said after a couple of hours, her tone conciliatory, "we'll be in and out, just enough to buy a few things we need to survive."
+"If we _could_ just find a small town," she said an hour later, her tone forced into conciliation, "we'll be in and out, _just_ enough to buy a few things we need to survive."

 Assuming one survived the town.
-He had his doubts.
+He had doubts.

+She was emphasizing her words again.
+It was, he realized, a sign of frustration.
+Also, the words she emphasized changed depending on what she wanted to accomplish.
+At least, he thought so.

 It was amazing just how little he could survive on.
 He knew this because he'd done it.
 Not that it was pleasant, but it was doable.
 And surviving on very little was always preferred to dying from carelessness.

-"I'll go, alone.
-You don't even need to risk it."
+"I'll go, _alone._ _You_ don't even need to risk it."
 Desperation tinged her tone.
-"You just need to wait for me."
+"You _just_ need to wait for me."

+Alone.
+You.
+Just.
+It was almost like a code.

-Or wait for her to bring the Inquisitors down on him.
+And no. Wait for her to bring the Inquisitors down on him?
+Hard pass.

 He firmed his face, stomping forward with enough determination to cause her to fall a step or two behind.

 He continued walking until the ground began to incline steeply.
 Small streams of water had formed in the rain, making the ground slick and unstable.

 "Think about it.
-We're walking the forest in tights; they won't last long."
+We're walking the forest in _tights_. _Tights_ of all things.
+They won't last long."

-She was still trying.
+Just one word, but double emphasized.
+Try as he might, he couldn't figure out why she'd emphasized it.
+Maybe she hated tights more than he thought?

+Although, they were quite horrible against the cold.
+And the rain.

+But he had solutions to both, so he wasn't concerned.

+Yet.

 He formed a citrine staircase and walked up the incline, leaving just enough of it behind him for Min to keep up.
 It took over an hour for the incline to level out, leaving him light-headed from the effort.

-"Even I can see you're tiring out.
-You can't sustain this for much longer."
+"Even _I_ can see you're tiring out.
+You _can't_ sustain this for much longer."

 Was she gloating?
 He couldn't tell, but the tone in her voice carried triumph, as though she thought the world itself affirmed her words.

 Besides, she would be surprised at just how much he could sustain.
 He certainly had been, the first time at least.
 The rain, though, made it more miserable.
 He could admit that.

 They continued.
-He walked, trying to pretend Min wasn't a step behind.
-She followed for reasons he couldn't understand.
+He walked, trying to pretend Min wasn't a step behind, following for reasons he couldn't understand.

 The first hint of something wrong was the smell of smoke, light and almost indiscernible in the rain.
 Tension filled his body as he continued to catch drifts of the scent.